 Whangārei residents, Raina and Takiri, had repairs done on their Northland home through Habitat’s Home Repair Programme.

 Raina discovered a section of wet carpet when she moved a bedroom dresser, “We noticed too late.
-I pulled it out the dresser and the whole carpet was wet.
+I pulled out the dresser and the whole carpet was wet.
 A pipe had previously burst or leak, so the floor had rotted.
 We had wondered why we had to use the dehumidifier all the time.”

 “We couldn’t get a builder because they thought it was too small of a job.
 Habitat came and replaced that part of the floor and recarpeted, it made such a difference.”